For most of us, envisioning how God wants to use us is easy. The real work comes in faithfully taking steps each day in the direction of His will.

 My personal anxieties are similarly rooted in a narrow, distorted view of God’s love and grace.
 Once I embrace certain misconceptions about Him, it becomes necessary for me to play it safe in order to protect myself.

-But God does not commend me for avoiding risks.
-The unfruitful servant’s careful behavior greatly angered his master, whose verdict on his behavior was swift.
+But I’m not commended by God for avoiding risks.
+The unfruitful servant’s careful behavior angered his master, whose verdict on his behavior was swift.

 “‘Take the thousand and give it to the one who risked the most.
 And get rid of this “play-it-safe” who won’t go out on a limb.
 Throw him out into utter darkness'” (vv.
 28-30).

-At the close of her online Bible study Believing God, Beth Moore declares that God credited righteousness to Abraham because of His faith—not his perfection.
-She concludes that it is better for us to believe God and act on what we believe than remain within our comfort zones “faithlessly.”
+At the close of her online Bible study Believing God, Beth Moore declared that God credited righteousness to Abraham because of His faith–not his perfection.
+She concluded that it is better for us to believe God and act on what we believe than remain within our comfort zones “faithlessly.”